Honeywell to merge turbocharger business into aerospace unit

-(Reuters) - Honeywell International Inc (HON.N) will merge its transportation systems unit into its aerospace division to take advantage of similarities between the businesses, the diversified U.S. manufacturer said on Monday.
+July 14 (Reuters) - Honeywell International Inc will merge its transportation systems unit into its aerospace division to take advantage of similarities between the businesses, the diversified U.S. manufacturer said on Monday.

 The transportation business, which makes turbochargers, has been Honeywell’s smallest of its four segments by sales but has seen fast growth, with profit rising 15 percent last year.